jembi/openhim-mediator-mapping/docs/docs/gettingStarted/endpoints.md

 ### 4. Validation

 The data from the input request as well as any lookup requests can be validated before the mapping occurs.
+We use the [ajv library](https://ajv.js.org/) to handle our validation.
 Below is a sample of a validation schema:

 ```json
 {